khulnasoft-lab/bitclone/docs/reference.md

 Implicit labels that can be used/exposed:

   - BITCLONE_CONTEXT_REFERENCE: Requested reference.
-For example if bitclone is invoked as `bitclone copy.bara.sky workflow master`, the value would be `master`.
+For example if bitclone is invoked as `bitclone bit.clone.sky workflow master`, the value would be `master`.
   - BITCLONE_LAST_REV: Last reference that was migrated
   - BITCLONE_CURRENT_REV: The current reference being migrated
   - BITCLONE_CURRENT_REV_DATE_TIME: Date & time for the current reference being migrated in ISO format (Example: "2011-12-03T10:15:30+01:00")